Top 12 Best Time Tracking Apps for Freelancers

 Clockify provides rich insights via its reports that can be used to see a visual map of your team’s working hours.
 The reports are also customisable.

-The Clockify app provides several different apps for multiple platforms, including Linux, Mac, and Windows, in addition to iOS and Android apps.
+The Clockify app provides several different apps for multiple platforms, including Linux, Mac, Windows, iOS and Android apps.
 You can also access the web app via your browser.

 The app has several extra features too, which are available in the paid versions.
-The time audit feature lets you detect time logs that seem suspicious and are unusually long or short.
+The time audit feature lets you detect suspicious time logs that are unusually long or short.

 Clockify is free to use if you do not need the advanced features offered in the paid software versions.
 The paid app plans start at $9.99 per month.